MorningLightMountain713/FluxDaneNginx/readme.md

 * Minimum one server with great uptime and static IP.
 Better to split the DNS / keeper though
 * FluxApp running with FluxVault image in agent configuration
 * A way of resolving handshake domains in your browser.
 A great app: https://github.com/imperviousinc/fingertip
 * Python 3.11.
-The install process for this on Windows and Mac is pretty straightforward.
+The install process for this on Windows, Ubuntu and Mac is pretty straightforward.
 See https://www.python.org/downloads/release/python-3112/ Just make sure you run the scripts after to update your path and restart your terminal.
 If this is an issue for you, as long as you have Docker installed, you can just run the `Keeper` as an image.

 ## Optional requirements